If you want to develop an app for your brand, the next hurdle that comes is probably choosing which smartphone platform to focus on.

 Users can create widgets, change keyboards, select from different lock screens, and more.
 Unlike iOS, you can customize Android better and change it to meet your demands.

-On the user-end, the UX of both is related to other aspects lie cameras, storage, screen size, and battery life, which depends on the specific device.
+On the user end, the UX of both is related to other aspects like cameras, storage, screen size, and battery life, which depend on the specific device.